pjritee/RPi-Pico/mp_experiments/pwm/README.md

  The wiring is straightforward with the positive side of each LED connected to a pin and the negative side connected to a 200K resistor which in turn is connected to ground.

  I 3D printed some covers using clear filament as an amusement and found that they produced suprisingly pleasent effects.
 I think this was partly due to way the light interacted with the 3D print layers.
 See youtube https://youtube.com/shorts/wqvX2MKz4js for an example run of the system.
-THe Youtube video doesn't really do it justice.
+The Youtube video doesn't really do it justice.